brodante/kanji-widget-app/README.md

 ## License

-This project is open source.
-Feel free to use, modify, and distribute.
+This project is open source and available for use, modification, and distribution.

 ## Development